artnc/personal-website/src/blog/_posts/2016-01-17-node-intro.md

 Webpack is a build system like Make or Gradle.
 At a minimum, we need it for combining hundreds of JS source files into a few that we send to the browser.
 It does so by implementing a module import system---a fairly universal language feature that vanilla JS doesn't yet provide.

-The other main feature of webpack that we currently use is webpack-dev-server, a companion tool that can automatically build our JS and serve it from localhost:9091.
+The other main feature of webpack that we currently use is `webpack-dev-server`, a companion tool that can automatically build our JS and serve it from localhost:9091.
 This separation from the Paste server drastically reduces the time wasted on local server reloads because:

 - Paste no longer reloads our Python backend whenever you make a JS change
 - Paste no longer rebuilds our entire JS codebase whenever you make a Python change